Lucchese crime family: Tramunti and the French Connection

 Around the time of his appointment as temporary boss, Carmine "Mr. Gribbs" Tramunti was in ill health.
 With boss-in-waiting Anthony "Tony Ducks" Corallo in prison, Tramunti was expected to hold power until Corallo's release.
 Tramunti faced a number of criminal charges during his time as acting boss and was eventually convicted of financing a large heroin smuggling operation, the infamous French Connection.
 This scheme was responsible for distributing millions of dollars in heroin along the East Coast during the early seventies.

 Before the French Connection trial, the seized heroin was stored in the NYPD property/evidence storage room pending trial.
 In a brazen scheme, criminals stole hundreds of kilograms of heroin worth $70 million from the room and replaced them with bags of flour.
 Officers discovered the theft when they noticed insects eating the so-called heroin.
-The scope and depth of this scheme is still unknown, but officials suspect the thieves had assistance from corrupt NYPD officers.
-Certain plotters received jail sentences, including Vincent Papa (later assassinated while in prison in Atlanta, Georgia), Virgil Alessi and Anthony Loria.
+The scope and depth of this scheme are still unknown, but officials suspect the thieves had assistance from corrupt NYPD officers.
+Certain plotters received jail sentences, including Vincent Papa (later assassinated while in prison in Atlanta, Georgia), Virgil Alessi, and Anthony Loria.
 In 1974, after Tramunti's incarceration, Corallo finally took charge of the family.

 Corallo and the Jaguar

 After Tramunti's incarceration in 1974, Anthony Corallo finally took control of the Lucchese family.
-Corallo came from the Queens faction of the family.
+Corallo came from the Harlem faction of the family.
 Known as "Tony Ducks" from his ease at 'ducking' criminal convictions, Corallo was a boss squarely in Lucchese's mold.
 Corallo had been heavily involved in labor racketeering and worked closely with Jimmy Hoffa, the Teamsters president, during the 1940s and 1950s.
 Corallo also enjoyed close ties to the Painters and Decorators Union, the Conduit Workers Union, and the United Textile Workers Union.
 Corrallo appointed Salvatore "Tom Mix" Santoro as the underboss and supervisor of all labor and construction racketeering operations in New York, and Christopher "Christie Tick" Furnari as the reputed consigliere.
 The family prospered under Corallo's leadership, particularly in narcotics trafficking, labor racketeering, and major illegal gambling.

 Corallo never discussed business during sit-downs, fearing that the FBI was monitoring the conversations.
 Instead, he used the car phone in the Jaguar owned by his bodyguard and chauffeurs.
 Corallo was driven around New York while on the phone discussing business.
 Salvatore "Sal" Avellino and Aniello "Neil" Migliore shifted as Corallo's chauffeurs during the 1970s and 1980s.

 Corallo, a huge fan of the New Jersey faction of the family, reputedly inducted and promoted Anthony "Tumac" Accetturo and Michael "Mad Dog" Taccetta into the organization and put them in charge of the Jersey Crew, which reportedly controlled most of the loansharking and illegal gambling operations in Newark, New Jersey at the time.